 As you consider whether, when and where to study abroad, please ask yourself the questions in the OCS Health Self-Assessment developed by Colby’s Off-Campus Study and the Garrison-Foster Health Center.

-Study abroad can be physically and mentally challenging and the range of services may vary significantly from location to location and from what you are accustomed here on campus.
-For your safety and well-being it is vital that you inform your program of any of any physical or psychological difficulties or special needs you have or may have experienced in the past.
+Study abroad can be physically and mentally challenging and the range of services may vary significantly from location to location and from what you are accustomed to here on campus.
+For your safety and well-being, it is vital that you inform your program of any of any physical or psychological difficulties or special needs you have or may have experienced in the past.

 Students are urged to take appropriate health precautions, particularly if going to a developing country.
 Check with your program sponsors and the Centers for Disease Control to determine what inoculations or special precautions may be needed.
 Be aware that many of these inoculations must be obtained several weeks prior to departure.

 Even if this is not required, consider having a medical exam/physical and bring your vaccinations up to date.
 Get a dental and vision check-up.